Bogoti90/Snakemake_Metagenomics/README.md

 mamba activate base
 mamba create -n some-env -c conda-forge bioconda::snakemake ...
 ```
-## The Snakefile workflow overview
+## The Snakemake metagenomics workflow overview

 This project demonstrates a metagenomics analysis pipeline using Snakemake.
 Below you will find the main components of the pipeline.